-The Xbox Series X is finally here, with many fans thrilled to finally be playing games on the new generation of console – although not everyone was able to get one as demand was huge and people are still trying to find out where to buy Xbox Series X as they sold out within minutes – much like PS5 pre-orders.
+The Xbox Series X is finally here, with many fans thrilled to finally be playing games on the new generation of console – although not everyone was able to get one as demand was huge and people are still trying to find out where to buy Xbox Series X stock as they sold out within minutes – much like PS5 stock.

 But for those who have one, and those that are still planning to get hold of one, the question is… what are the best games to pick up?

 We’ve chosen ten of the best that are optimised for the Series X right now.
 It’s worth noting that all games from the Xbox One can be played on the Series X and, thanks to Xbox backwards compatibility, most 360 games too – almost everything that didn’t’ need a Kinect, basically.

 Best games to play on the Xbox Series X